yostane/learning-ai/docs/src/llm/README.md

 ```
 Generate the favicon 16x16 pixels based on the content found in
 https://worldline.github.io/learning-ai/overview/ with Browser plugin
 and generate the favicon with DallE.
-I want no background and black and
+I want no background and black and white image
-white style image
 ```
 ![prompt](../assets/images/multi_plugin.png)
 ![Favicon](../assets/images/result_prompt.png)

 ## RAG

-RAG is possible with LIbrechat.
+RAG is possible with LibreChat.
 You can use RAG to create a conversation with the AI.
 To can add files to the conversation, you go to the file tab and select the file you want to add.
 Then the file will be added to the file manager and you can use it in the prompt.

 The file can be an png, a video, a text file, or a PDF file.

 ## 🧪 Exercises

-#### Try to make a request respecting Persona, Task and Context, and format structure

-#### Prompt creation
+#### 1. Prompt creation

 Select one prompt engineering technique and make a prompt in librechat that can be called with the `/[prompt_name]` command.

-#### Plugins mixing
+#### 2. Plugins mixing

-Use the Browse and Dall-E plugins to create a prompt that generates a technical diagram based on the content of this learning-ai website
+Use the Browse and Dall-E plugins to create a prompt that generates a a favicon based on the content of this learning-ai website.

+#### 3. Make your own assistant

+Choose your favorite topic ( cooking, travel, sports, etc.) and create an assistant that can answer questions about it.
+You can share documents, files and instructions to configure your custom assistant and use it.

 ## 📖 Further readings
 * [LibreChat Worldline guides](https://worldline365.sharepoint.com/:u:/r/sites/GenerativeAIQA/SitePages/LibreChat-guides.aspx?csf=1&web=1&e=evKJpU)